zuo/unittest_expander/docs/reference.rst

    ———

-   A :class:`paramseq` object is the canonical form of a parameter collection -- whose items are :class:`param` objects.
+   A :class:`paramseq` instance is the canonical form of a parameter collection -- whose items are :class:`param` instances.

    The public interface provided by this class includes the following instance methods: